tshepang/seaplane/doc/GETTING_STARTED.md

     -V, --version             Print version information

 SUBCOMMANDS:
-    account             Operate on your Seaplane account, including access tokens [aliases: acct]
-    config
-    flight              Operate on Seaplane Flights (logical containers), which are the core component of Formations formation           Operate on Seaplane Formations
+    account             Operate on your Seaplane account, including access tokens [aliases: acct] flight              Operate on Seaplane Flights (logical containers), which are the core component of Formations formation           Operate on Seaplane Formations
-    help                Print this message or the help of the given subcommand(s)
+    help                Print this message or the help of the given subcommand(s) image
-    image
-    init                Create the Seaplane directory structure at the appropriate locations
+    init                Create the Seaplane directory structure at the appropriate locations license
-    license
     shell-completion    Generate shell completion script files for seaplane
 ```